krishchopra/LieAbility/README.md

 1. **Take Assessment**: Users complete an authenticity assessment
 2. **AI Analysis**: Advanced AI analyzes facial expressions, speech patterns, and behavior
-3. **🆕 Generate ZK Proof**: Create cryptographic proof of score authenticity using VLayer
+3. **Generate ZK Proof**: Create cryptographic proof of score authenticity using VLayer
 4. **Connect Wallet**: Connect MetaMask to interact with the blockchain
 5. **Submit Assessment**: Backend verifies the assessment and grants eligibility
-6. **🆕 Verify Proof**: Submit VLayer proof to blockchain for tamper-proof verification
+6. **Verify Proof**: Submit VLayer proof to blockchain for tamper-proof verification
 7. **Mint NFT**: Eligible users can mint their authenticity certificate NFT
 8. **Verify on Blockchain**: View and verify certificates on BlockScout explorer